Revision Policy for EIA Weekly Underground Natural Gas Storage Estimates

 II.
 A respondent submits late data for the week

-EIA Weekly Natural Gas Storage Report Revisions Policy Revisions are disseminated in the Weekly Natural Gas Storage Report (WNGSR) according to the established schedule and shall occur when the net reported changes are at least 4 billion cubic feet (Bcf) at either a regional or national level.
+EIA Weekly Natural Gas Storage Report Revisions Policy Revisions are disseminated in the Weekly Natural Gas Storage Report (WNGSR) according to the established schedule and shall occur when the net reported changes to working gas levels are at least 4 billion cubic feet (Bcf) at either a regional level or for the Lower 48 states.
 If a revision is made, changes to all regions shall be recorded.
-Consequently, although all respondents' changes shall be entered into EIA's database for analytic purposes, the changes shall only lead to a published revision when the respondent reported changes are at least 4 Bcf.
-Reported revisions that reach or exceed 10 Bcf for the current or prior week at the regional or national level, and that are not the result of errors that accumulated in prior weekly periods, will be published in an out-of-cycle release of the WNGSR as described below.
+Consequently, although all respondents' changes shall be entered into EIA's database for analytic purposes, the changes shall only lead to a published revision when the respondent-reported changes are at least 4 Bcf.
+Consistent with the established revisions policy, estimated measures of sampling variability shall be updated using the data currently available at the time of the disseminated revision.
+Reported revisions that reach or exceed 10 Bcf for the current or prior week at the regional level or for the Lower 48 states, and that are not the result of errors that accumulated in prior weekly periods, will be published in an out-of-cycle release of the WNGSR as described below.

 History of WNGSR Revision Policy The policy was announced in a November 2002 Federal Register notice.
 Subsequently, EIA in early 2005 solicited via a Federal Register notice (70 FR 1426-28) public comment on possible modifications to the existing revision policy to allow certain releases on an unscheduled basis.
 The response to that solicitation resulted in the following policy that was announced in a Federal Register notice published on April 26, 2005.
 In 2014, EIA solicited updates to that revision policy to lower the threshold of reportable revisions from 7 Bcf to 4 Bcf and update the unscheduled revision policy to mandate that the data changes or corrections be at least 10 Bcf for the current or prior week and not a result of cumulative errors that have accrued over periods greater than the last two weeks.
 Comments for these modifications were received via a Federal Register notice (FR Vol. 67 No. 218 Doc.
 2014–23751) and the following policy was announced in a Federal Register notice published on October 7, 2014.
 This most recent change to the revision policy is being implemented in November 2015 along with new regions for the WNGSR.